Eddie Lin: 2025 campaign

-Tammy Morales resigned from the Seattle City Council in January 2025, leaving a vacant seat to be filled via appointment.
+On December 4, 2024, Tammy Morales announced she would be resigning from the Seattle City Council effective January 6, 2025, criticizing how the council had been operating, leaving a vacant seat to be filled via appointment.
 Lin was one of six finalists nominated by a councilmember for the appointment, being nominated by Councilmember Alexis Mercedes Rinck.
 Morales' seat was eventually filled by the appointment of Mark Solomon, who did not run for reelection to the seat.